tylerjackoliver/Fortran-Asteroid-Retrieval-Toolkit/optimiser/MIDACO_MPI/README.md

 Once done, re-comment or de-comment the compiler options in `CMakeLists.txt` to match whether the GNU or Intel compiler is in use.

 Running `build.sh` should automatically create the required folders, generate the makefiles and compile and link the program.

+** It is up to the user to provide a valid MIDACO object file to allow this version of the code to compile.
+This includes an additional license key, defined in `licenseKey.h` in the `src/` directory. **

+If you do not have a valid MIDACO license, then the codes may be adapted to suit your problem.
+The process is this:

+* In `variable_initialisation.f90`, adjust the definitions for variables used by MIDACO (noted as such in in-line comments) by adjusting them for your own solver.
+These are located at the top of the file.
+* In the `variable_init` and `intermediate_variable_init` subroutines in `variable_initialisation.f90`, adjust the initialisation of MIDACO variables to suit your own solver.
+* In `main.f90`, the `run_global_optim` subroutine is a wrapper for the required solver calls.
+Adjust this to your own requirements.

 ### Dependencies